How Charitable Giving Became Part of My Businesss

 Why I’m Sharing This

-If you’re feeling called to give back and you’re in a position to do so, I hope you follow that pull.
+So if you’re feeling called to give back and you’re in a position to do so, I hope you follow that pull.
 We’re truly fortunate to be able to run businesses that not only support ourselves and our families but also create real change for others.

 And to me, that’s the best kind of success there is.